 Free Speech and Accountability

-This can best be accomplished by voting these individuals out of office.
-But first we need to be sure of the motive for their vicious attack on others and understand the damage that is created.
+But first, we need to be sure of the motive for their vicious attack on others and understand the damage that is created.
 Not many people can judge correctly the harm that is caused unless they can see for themselves exactly what has transpired and is on record.
 This is where YouTube videos can be convenient and very revealing.

 House Committee on Education and Labor

-Search YouTube for “University Presidents that were called to testify before the House Committee” and there you will see many choices to view.
-You will get to see all three University presidents respond if you choose Rep. Elise Stefanik Questions University Presidents on Antisemitism.
-Here you will witness the responses that the following three University leaders tried to explain about their university’s tolerance for the Free Speech right as expresses by students during several prominent Campus Protest.
+Search YouTube for “University Presidents that were called to testify before the House Committee,” and there you will see many choices to view.
+You will get to see all three University presidents respond if you choose Rep. Elise Stefanik’s Questions to University Presidents on Antisemitism.
+Here you will witness the responses that the following three University leaders tried to explain about their university’s tolerance for Free Speech as expressed by students during several prominent Campus protests.
 They are: Dr. Sally Kornbluth (MIT), Ms. Liz Magill (UPenn) and Dr. Claudine Gay (Harvard).

 Why Do Committee Members Demand a Yes or No Response?

-If you google Does Calling for The Genocide Of Jews Violate Penn’s Code Of Conduct you will see the frustration in President Liz Magill’s trying to respond to Rep. Stefanik’s pointed question.
-Another interesting YouTube video that gained a great deal of attention, generated by Forbes Globa Media, is headlined Elise Stefanik Absolutely Explodes at Harvard’s President.
+If you Google Does Calling for The Genocide Of Jews Violate Penn’s Code Of Conduct, you will see the frustration in President Liz Magill’s trying to respond to Rep. Stefanik’s pointed question.
+Another interesting YouTube video that gained a great deal of attention, generated by Forbes Global Media, is headlined Elise Stefanik Absolutely Explodes at Harvard’s President.
 This was directed at Dr. Claudine Gay of Harvard University.

-This time Ms. Stefanik starts out by demanding another yes or no response that relates to Black Lives Matters protests.
-The question is: “a Harvard student calling for the mass murder of African Americans is not protected free speech at Harvard, correct?”
+This time, Ms. Stefanik starts out by demanding another yes or no response that relates to Black Lives Matter protests.
+The question is: “A Harvard student calling for the mass murder of African Americans is not protected free speech at Harvard, correct?”
 Doesn’t this deserve a detailed explanation?
 Surprisingly, Ms. Gay response was immediately interrupted by Stefanik’s demanding a simple yes or no response.

 Understanding the Purpose of this Hearing